- Sphere Engine overview

 How does integration with the Sphere Engine service work?

-RESTful API - a highly configurable way of integration, recommended for building dedicated applications from scratch.
+- RESTful API (available for all modules) - is a highly configurable integration method, recommended for building dedicated applications from the ground up,

 Which API version should I use?